• Save

 (‘Buddha: ‘The Marvelous Sage’ book, Ven.
 Kiribathgoda Gnānānanda Thera)

-On that very seventh day, before sending her son to the Buddha, Yaśodarā recited ‘Naraseeha Gatha’ to prince Rāhula, extolling the virtues of his father, the Buddha.
-After arousing faith in his little heart about his never-seen father, she sent him to the Blessed One.
-Little prince Rāhula in the breeze of the Tathagata said, ‘Lord, I feel great happiness even in your shadow’ and so went with the Buddha holding his finger to the temple.
+On that very seventh day, before sending her son to the Buddha, Yaśodarā recited the Naraseeha Gātha to Prince Rāhula, extolling the virtues of his father, the Buddha.
+She awakened faith in the little boy’s heart for a father he had never seen, and then sent him to the Blessed One.
+In the presence of the Tathagata, little Prince Rāhula said, “Lord, I feel great happiness even in your shadow,” and went with the Buddha, holding his finger to his temple.

-When Yaśodarā heard the news that little Prince Rāhula had been ordained, she started crying again.
-Yaśodarā ‘s life is absolutely a marvel.
-It’s like a miracle.
-Bereavement and tears are like the sap of her life—the sound of her heartbeat.
-It is what she has inherited from what she has faced in many, countless lives.
-But the true miracle is that at no time has she shed warm tears, which is caused by anger.
-She has shed more tears than the amount of water in seven great oceans, but it has never been caused by anger or hatred.
-Actually, how is it possible to shed warm tears from a person who has no signs of anger?
-Yaśodarā has never been angry; thus, her eyes have only felt cold tears, filled with loving kindness, patience, compassion, equanimity, and altruism.
+When Yaśodarā heard that little Prince Rāhula had been ordained, she began to cry again.
+Yaśodarā’s life is truly a marvel—almost miraculous.
+Bereavement and tears are like the sap of her life, the very rhythm of her heartbeat.
+They are the inheritance of countless lives she has traversed.
+Yet the true miracle is that at no time have her tears been born of anger.
+She has shed more tears than the waters of seven great oceans, but never from hatred or wrath.
+How could one shed warm tears without anger?
+Yaśodarā has never been angry; her eyes have known only cold tears, filled with loving-kindness, patience, compassion, equanimity, and altruism.

-Such was the untold story behind her tears.
-Her tears bore the liberation of the beings, bore the liberation of all beings who attained the fruitions of the path and attained final bliss of nibbana in the past, present, and future in this Gautama Buddha’s dispensation.
+Such is the untold story behind her tears.
+Her tears nurtured the liberation of beings, bringing countless others to the fruition of the path and the final bliss of Nibbāna across past, present, and future in the Gautama Buddha’s dispensation.

-It is a definite fact that the arising of the Gotama Buddha and establishing of the Gautama Buddha’s dispensation is something that will sure happen in this world.
-As it is foreseen by Buddhas and foretold by Buddhas, it would happen exactly was it was told and seen, not otherwise.
-But that reality was nourished by the Yashodara who endured difficulties, sorrow and pain in helping the bodhisatta to fulfill the ten perfections.
+It is an undeniable truth that the arising of Gotama Buddha and the establishment of his dispensation would occur in this world.
+As foreseen and foretold by Buddhas, it happened exactly as predicted—no more, no less.
+Yet that reality was nourished and made possible by Yaśodarā, who endured difficulties, sorrow, and pain to help the Bodhisatta fulfill the ten perfections.

-‘May beings listen to the dhamma, try to understand the dhamma, and act accordingly to the dhamma.
-After all, may they be free from all suffering and attain the final bliss of nibbana in this very Gotama Buddha’s dispensation.
+“May all beings listen to the Dhamma, strive to understand it, and act in accordance with it.
+Above all, may they be freed from all suffering and attain the final bliss of Nibbāna in this very dispensation of Gotama Buddha.”